ironhack-labs/lab-mongoose-movies/README.md

 1. In the `views/celebrities/index.hbs` file:
    - As part of the loop, add a `<form>` tag that makes a POST request to `celebrities/:id/delete` where the `:id` is replaced by the actual `id` of each celebrity.
    - Add a `<button>` tag inside the form so that it can be submitted.
-2. Create the `/celebrities/:id/delete` POST route in your `routes/celebrities.js` file
+2. Create the `/celebrities/:id/delete` POST route in your `routes/celebrities.js` file.
-3. In that route's callback:
+3. In that route's handler:
-   - Use the `Celebrity` model's `findByIdAndRemove` method to delete the celebrity by its `id`.
+   - Use the `Celebrity` model's `findByIdAndRemove` static to delete the celebrity by its `id`.
-   - If there's an error, call the route's `next` function and return the error
+   - If there's an error, call the route's `next` function and return the error.
    - If there is no error, redirect to the list of celebrities page.

 ## Iteration #6 (Bonus): Editing Celebrities